-Regeneron engages with a wide range of stakeholders on climate-related issues, including community partners, industry peers and government agencies.
+Regeneron engages with a wide range of stakeholders on climate-related issues, including community partners, industry peers, suppliers and government agencies.
 We actively engage with the investor community to confirm our understanding of, and resilience to, potential climate-related risks to our business and our value chain.
-As part of our environmental targets, we are working to further engage our top suppliers to gather and report relevant Scope 3 GHG emissions data.